aid8/Ascension/README.md

         Purpose: Delete the Trophy from the database

         Function: GetTrophyData()
-        Parameters: TrophyID
+        Parameters: TrophyID, Type
-        Purpose: Retrieve the data stored in Trophy object
+        Purpose: Retrieve the data stored in Trophy object, or returns query's result if Type is equal to 1

         Function: GetTrophies()
         Parameters: TrophyType